 Bovine sourced phosphatidylserine supplementation is not recommended as it can increase chances for contracting Creutzfeldt–Jakob Disease.
 Soy-based products are recommended.

-The ADHD symptom lowering effects, and concentration improvements were noted to be higher in fish oil containing supplements than alone.
-This included both versions of phosphatidylserine with the fish oil fatty acid components, and combination of phosphatidylserine and fish oil supplements separatly. .
+Improvements in ADHD symptoms and concentration improvements were noted to be higher in fish oil containing supplements than alone.
+This included both versions of phosphatidylserine with the fish oil fatty acid components, and a combination of phosphatidylserine and fish oil supplements separately. .

 Nootropic Formulas Containing Phosphatidylserine:

 The Sunlight Experiment